6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 • What challenges or frustrations do you still face?

-On top of direct feedback, use other sources too, such as analytics, social media posts and conversations, customer reviews, and input from your sales or support teams.
+In addition to direct feedback, use other sources, such as analytics, social media posts and conversations, customer reviews, and input from your sales or support teams.
 Together, these paint a fuller picture of your target audience’s behavior, motivations, and pain points.

 These insights give your content strategy real direction, helping you spot gaps and opportunities so that you can create resources that genuinely add value to your audience.t.